ankushgupta05/SISTEC-Kaizen-Skills-Answer/README.md

 AI GD Topic

 "AI is a broad concept of machine learning and deep learning, where basically in AI we build a brain into the machine, and that machine takes decisions like a human."

+AI refers to the capability of machines to simulate human intelligence — learning from data, adapting to new inputs, and making decisions.